 Why Do I Need A Truck Driver Distraction Lawyer?

 When an 18-wheeler collides with another vehicle, the passenger vehicle will usually absorb the brunt of the damage, often causing severe injuries and totaling the smaller vehicle.
 Trucking companies hire specific insurance companies whose job it is to know Ohio personal injury law inside and out so they can make your complaint as ineffective as possible, no matter how legitimate it may be.
 If you thought fighting your own insurance company was difficult, trying to get a resolution from the insurance company for a national trucking company is nearly impossible.
 Their goal is to pay you as little as possible and minimize fault by the company and driver as much as they can.
 Without serious legal help, there’s very little you can do to move your case forward.
 Whether you’re seeking damages to help pay medical bills or repair your car, or if you just want someone to be held accountable for the accident, you need a top-notch legal team that will have your back.

 There are plenty of lawyers out there, but very few have the skills and knowledge necessary to handle this type of case successfully.
-Even fewer treat every case with as much care as our team at Rinehardt Law Firm.
+Even fewer treat every case with as much care as our team at Rinehardt Injury Attorneys.

 We also offer a high standard of client care.
 We understand that a major trucking accident is an incredibly difficult experience, and our compassionate attorneys are here to support you through it while we handle all the complex legal matters.
 We’ll keep you updated regularly on the status of your case.
-At Rinehardt Law Firm, you’re our priority.
+At Rinehardt Injury Attorneys, you’re our priority.